 To mitigate for these impacts, several noise barriers were evaluated.
 The barrier evaluations analyzed several dimension options using the FDOT acoustic feasibility and reasonableness criteria in addition to the established CFX cost reasonableness standards for abatement measures.
-After careful consideration of all options, CFX is recommending further evaluation of the three noise barrier options summarized below in Table 5.
+After careful consideration of all options, CFX recommends the advancement of the four noise barrier options summarized on the following page in Table 6.

-Table 5: Noise Barrier Options Recommended for Further Evaluation (Project #429-152)
+Table 6: Noise Barrier Options Recommended for Further Evaluation (Project #429-152)